sitepoint-editors/Multi-video-playback-and-animations/README.md

-# Multi video playback with animations #
+# Creating an Interactive Video Showcase with the Video API

-Practical example to be used in an upcoming JS article about multi video playback and animations
+Code to accompany the following article: http://www.sitepoint.com/interactive-video-showcase-video-api/